tsgrgo/windows-update-disabler/README.md

 2. Check if there are no updates currently being installed!
 (Settings > Update & Security > Windows Update)
 3. Run "disable updates.bat" and Windows will never update automatically again.

-You can run "reenable updates.bat" to undo the changes and allow Windows to update automatically again.
+You can run "enable updates.bat" to undo the changes and allow Windows to update automatically again.

 ## Recommended Way of Updating

-1. Run "reenable updates.bat" to re-enable Windows Update
+1. Run "enable updates.bat" to re-enable Windows Update
 2. Update Windows from settings (Settings > Update & Security > Windows Update)
 3. Run "disable updates.bat"